Sign In / Sign Out

 Thomas Sugar, PhD, ASU Department of Engineering and Computing Studies.
 Research Interests: Human Machine Integration; Robotics; Perception for Mobile Robots.

 Thomas J Taylor, PhD, ASU School of Mathematical and Statistical Sciences.
-Research Interests: Machine Learning; Computer Vision; Probabilty; Discrete Geometry.
+Research Interests: Machine Learning; Computer Vision; Probability; Discrete Geometry.

 Pavan Turaga, PhD, ASU Arts, Media, Engineering and Electrical Engineering.
 Research Interests: Computer Vision; Computational activity modeling; Mobility interventions.